 - Some jurisdictions will consider a section optional, while others may not support the creation of that section at all

-- Further discussion needs to occur to confirm that even jurisdictions who do not support the creation of a certain section can still abide by the receiving rules to not generate an error/cause an application failure if they receive summaries that include sections
+- Further discussion to clarify whether jurisdictions which do not support the creation of a certain section would still abide by the receiving rules to not generate an error/cause an application failure if they receive summaries that include those sections

-The following process is used to determine where MS flags were placed in the first version of the PS-CA Composition Profile:
+The following process is used to determine where Must Support flags were placed in the first version of the PS-CA Composition Profile:

 When all jurisdictions have marked a section as mandatory

-- The section can have minimum cardinality of 1 and MS constraints applied
+- The section can have minimum cardinality of 1 and Must Support constraints applied

-When only some jurisdictions have marked a section as mandatory and the rest consider it optional
+When some jurisdictions have marked a section as mandatory, and the others consider it optional

-- The MS constraint and minimum cardinality can be maintained:
+- The Must Support constraint and minimum cardinality can be maintained

-- Systems that can support the clinical profiles referenced in these section that do not have content for a given patient should use the absent/unknown pattern in the clinical profile. systems that support the profile
+- Systems that support the clinical profiles referenced in these sections, but that do not have content for a given patient, should use the absent/unknown pattern in the clinical profile.

-- Systems that wholistically cannot produce content for the profiles in these sections at the time of Version 1 of this specification should explore the use of the proposed new pattern outlined below:
+- Systems that wholistically cannot produce content for the profiles in these sections at the time of Version 1.0 of this specification should use of the proposed new pattern outlined below:

 - This pattern is considered a temporary measure to allow for patient summaries to be exchanged in Canada (and internationally) while some systems work to meet the expectations for the full set of patient summary sections.

-- Note: This guide is specifically seeking feedback on the support of this pattern from the vendor/solution community to determine its feasibility before the V1 Trial Implementation.
+- Note: Feedback is requested on the support of this pattern from the vendor/solution community to determine feasibility.
 This approach is likely to evolve as Canada and other national implementations work with the IPS-UV team to identify a pattern for national implementors to account for differing levels of domain prioritization early on in adoption.

-When some jurisdictions consider a section mandatory or optional, but others have decided not to include it in their initial implementations of Version 1.0
+When some jurisdictions consider a section mandatory or optional, but others have decided not to include it in their implementation of PS-CA Version 1.0

-A note is included on the section noting expectations around receiving + that vendors should expect that some jurisdictions may further constrain support of this section within the context of their own jurisdictional content
+A note is included on the section identifying expectations around receiving patient summaries, and that vendors should expect some jurisdictions may further constrain support of the section within the context of their own jurisdictional content

-MS flags on items within a section (e.g., title, code, entry) are maintained even if a section is not marked MS, this ensures that vendors who do claim support for certain sections still have expectations for what those sections will entail
+Must Support flags on items within a section (e.g., title, code, entry) are maintained even if a section is not marked Must Support, this ensures that vendors who do claim support for certain sections still have expectations for what those sections will entail